LF-Decentralized-Trust/project-proposals/HIPs/baf.md

 Blockchain Automation Framework makes use of Ansible, Helm, and Kubernetes to deploy production DLT networks.
 Specifically, it makes use of Ansible for configuration of the network by DevOps Engineers.
 It then uses Helm charts as instructions for deploying the necessary components to Kubernetes.
 Kubernetes was chosen to allow for Blockchain Automation Framework to deploy the DLT networks to any cloud that supports Kubernetes.

-Blockchain Automation Framework currently supports Hyperledger Fabric, Hyperledger Besu, Hyperledger Indy, GoQuorum, R3 Corda Open Source and Enterprise.
-Other DLT platforms can easily be added.
+Blockchain Automation Framework currently supports Hyperledger Fabric, Hyperledger Besu, Hyperledger Indy, GoQuorum, and Corda Open Source and Enterprise.
+Other DLT platforms can be added.

 ## Hyperledger Fabric
 For Hyperledger Fabric, we use the official Docker containers provided by that project.
 A number of different Ansible scripts will allow you to either create a new network (across clouds) or join an existing network.